Standards & Accreditation

 College staff are provided with information about legislation that affects their duties through College policy, guidelines, briefing sessions, and through the Navitas Professional web portal.
-Students are provided with information about legislation that affects their participation in their studies through College policy, the Student Handbook and course guides, at orientation, on administrative forms, and through our website at www.acap.edu.au.
+Students are provided with information about legislation that affects their participation in their studies through College policy, the student resources, course guides, at orientation, on administrative forms, and through our website at www.acap.edu.au.

 Note that additional legislation may be in effect though not listed above.